 Calculate the monthly payments on your credit card in order to pay off the balance in your desired time frame.
-Enter the total balance, monthly interest rate (yearly interest rate/12) and the desired pay off time.
+Enter the total balance, monthly interest rate (yearly interest rate/12), and the desired pay-off time.

-Credit Card Calculation of Interest
+Credit Card Formula

 Credit cards typically if not always come with an interest rate, which is the premium you pay for “borrowing” money from the lender.

-For credit cards, this interest rate is normally expressed in a yearly rate.
+For credit cards, this interest rate is normally expressed at a yearly rate.
 This is also known as the annual percentage (APR).
 With that said, typically this annual rate is divided by 12 months and applied to your credit card bill every month.